-The word ‘Restorative’ (Adjective) refers to something that has the power to restore health, strength, or well-being.
+The word ‘Restorative’ is an adjective that describes something having the power to restore health, strength, or well-being.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Restorative’ correctly in sentences.

 Restorative Explained in Depth